traefikturkey/onramp/README.md

 ## Docker Game servers

-Docker based Game servers are included in the ./services-available/games directory The configuration files include links to the web page for the services which has the available documentation
+Docker based Game servers are included in the ./services-available/games directory.
+The configuration files include links to the web page for the services which has the available documentation.

-to list available games:
+To list available games:
 ```
 make list-games
 ```

-to enable a game:
+To enable a game:
 ```
 make enable-game factorio
 make restart
 ```

-and disabled a game:
+To disable a game:
 ```
 make disable-game factorio
 make restart
 ```

 ## External Services
-External services can also be proxied through traefik to list the available configurations:
+External services can also be proxied through Traefik to list the available configurations:

 ```
 make list-external
 ```

-they can be enabled by running the following commands:
+They can be enabled by running the following commands:

 ```
 make enable-external proxmox
 make restart
 ```

-and disabled with the following:
+And disabled with the following:
 ```
 make disable-external proxmox
 make restart
 ```
 ## Backing up Configuration

-### create backup file
+### Create backup file
 ```
 make create-backup
 ```
-this will create a traefik-config-backup.tar.gz in the project directory
+This will create a traefik-config-backup.tar.gz in the project directory

-### copy backup file to another machine
+### Copy backup file to another machine
 ```
 scp ./backups/traefik-config-backup.tar.gz <user>@<other_host>:/apps/onramp/backups/
 ```

-### restore backup file on the other machine
+### Restore backup file on the other machine
 ```
 make restore-backup
 ```